A STRUCTURED MARKET-BASED SELLING STRATEGY FOR INVESTING WELL WITH MINIMAL EFFORT

 e.
 Volatility index (VIX) approaching lows on a historical basis.
 Frequently the VIX at low levels rises sharply at some point and the S&P 500 index falls substantially.
 In recent months, the VIX has oscillated between lows and highs – but has not been at extreme levels.

 f.
-Technical Indicators for S&P 500 approaching highs – especially when looking at weekly charts over several years (e.g., RSI approaching or above 70, S&P 500 approaching or above upper Bollinger Band, MACD at extreme levels, etc.).
+Technical Indicators for S&P 500 approaching highs – especially when looking at weekly charts over several years (e.g., MFI approaching or above 80, RSI approaching or above 70, S&P 500 approaching or above upper Bollinger Band, MACD at extreme levels, etc.).
 Technical Indicators approaching highs can signal a coming potential, substantial stock market decline.
 In recent months, the above technical indicators for the S&P 500 have approached its highs historically speaking.

 g.
-Technical Indicators for VIX approaching lows – especially when looking at weekly charts over several years (e.g., RSI approaching or below 30, VIX approaching or below lower Bollinger Band, MACD at extreme levels, etc.).
+Technical Indicators for VIX approaching lows – especially when looking at weekly charts over several years (e.g., MFI approaching or below 20, RSI approaching or below 30, VIX approaching or below lower Bollinger Band, MACD at extreme levels, etc.).
 Technical Indicators for the VIX approaching lows can signal a coming potential, substantial stock market decline.
 In recent months, the aforementioned technical indicators for the VIX have not been at or approaching extreme levels – low or high historically speaking.

 h.
 Gains substantially above long-term stock market average.
 The S&P 500 index gains about 10% annually (on average including dividends) – so if you experience substantial gains above and beyond that then it might make sense to sell at least part of the gains.
 This is particularly true for lower-risk investors – higher-risk investors probably would not be as concerned with this.
 As a low-risk investor, I frequently sell good gains as I experience them.
 However, above average gains can continue from one year to the next – and frequently they do – so the timing can be questionable.
 In the past two years, the S&P 500 Index has far exceeded the average (24% gain in 2023 and 23% gain in 2024).
 At some point, annual gains are likely to revert back to the long-term average.

-Now, although each of the above indicators has limitations, they can signal whether the overall stock market might be approaching extreme highs indicating a coming potential, substantial rebound – especially when these highs are signaled by several indicators.
+Now, although each of the above indicators has limitations, they can signal whether the overall stock market might be approaching extreme highs indicating a coming potential, substantial decline – especially when these highs are signaled by several indicators.
 Many indicators, however, are not very precise, and tend to reflect highs much more frequently than lows over time.
+The overall stock market tends to go up over the longer-term because demand outpaces supply for much of the time, causing share price increases (you can read more about this here: https://brighterdayslifecoaching.com/why-the-overall-stock-market-goes-up-over-the-longer-term/).
+Due to this tendency, the overall stock market naturally becomes more expensive over time – so it can be difficult to determine the point at which it becomes so expensive that substantial declines occur.

 The above are just a few of the technical and overall market indicators you can use.
 There are several others available including those discussed here: https://finance.yahoo.com/news/why-more-wall-street-firms-230100571.html

-The best investing strategy to use will change over time depending on your investment risk category and the stock market risk overall.
-So, it’s very important, at least on a periodic basis, to maintain awareness of which risk category you fall into as well as what the overall stock market risk is at the time.
-Many investors fail to maintain this awareness and make these adjustments resulting in losing much of their life savings (e.g., remaining a high-risk investor when lower risk is appropriate) or not growing their life savings as much as needed (e.g., remaining a low-risk investor when higher risk is appropriate).
+The best investing strategy to use will change over time depending on your investment risk category, and on those somewhat rare occasions when several overall stock market indicators signal extreme lows.
+So, it’s very important, at least on a periodic basis, to maintain awareness of which investment risk category you fall into as well as remaining cognizant of when the overall stock market is approaching extreme lows.
+Many investors fail to maintain this awareness or make these adjustments resulting in losing much of their life savings (e.g., remaining a high-risk investor when lower risk is appropriate) or not growing their life savings as much as needed (e.g., remaining a low-risk investor when higher risk is appropriate).

 Now, the above being stated, if you have not yet defined your investment goal, then your financial future is already at substantial risk.
 So, please put in the time and effort to come up with a solid investment goal, and revisit and refine it from time-to-time to ensure it remains sufficient for fulfilling your future plans and needs.
 Your investment goal drives the associated risk category, and that, along with making adjustments when your risk category changes are the keys to achieving future financial success.

-The most promising investment strategy for higher-risk investors (those in the HIGH-RISK and VERY HIGH-RISK categories) can be summarized as “playing to win” – ensuring you maximize stock market participation to the extent practical by staying invested for much of the time to ensure you don’t miss out on longer-term gains; even if it means you temporarily experience unrealized (“paper”) losses from time-to-time.
-It is most appropriate for investors in these higher-risk categories to continue buying into stocks – so as not to miss out on any potential gains – and some of these higher risk investors may never sell or just sell a little from time-to-time.
+The most promising investment strategy for higher-risk investors can be summarized as “playing to win” – ensuring you maximize stock market participation to the extent practical by staying invested for much of the time to ensure you don’t miss out on longer-term gains; even if it means you temporarily experience unrealized (“paper”) losses from time-to-time.
+It is most appropriate for investors in these higher-risk categories to continue buying into stocks – so as not to miss out on any potential gains – and some of these higher risk investors may never sell or may just sell a little from time-to-time because the overall stock market tends to go up over the longer term (https://brighterdayslifecoaching.com/why-the-overall-stock-market-goes-up-over-the-longer-term/).
+Most investors do much better by buying and remaining invested in the stock market rather than being sellers except on the rarest of occasions.
+The primary exception to this would be for those who are lower risk investors approaching their financial goals of which taking a lower risk, more cautious approach would be warranted.

-In contrast, the most promising investment strategy for lower-risk investors (those in the LOW-RISK and VERY LOW-RISK categories) can be summarized as “playing not to lose” – ensuring you maximize safety and protection and avoid losses to the extent practical; even if it means you miss out on potential gains.
-It is most appropriate for investors in these lower-risk categories to refrain from buying into stocks until they approach lower levels – and they are likely to sell many of the gains as they experience them to avoid experiencing substantial losses.
+As such, the most promising investment strategy for lower-risk investors can be summarized as “playing not to lose” – ensuring you maximize safety and protection and avoid losses to the extent practical; even if it means you miss out on potential gains.
+It is most appropriate for investors in these lower-risk categories to refrain from buying into stocks until they approach lower levels – and they are likely to sell many of the gains as they experience them to avoid experiencing significant losses.
 Because once you have built up substantial savings overall, it makes sense to do what you can to protect yourself from losing what you have.

 Medium-risk investors will need to take more of a middle ground approach, doing a little of both investing strategies but at less extremes on both the high side and the low side.